LeonardotNEO/PPAR-Index/README.md

 For example:

-Fatty acids that pull the PPAR-Index up:
+Fatty acids that pull the PPARa-Index up:
 - C12:0, weight of 1;
 - C16:1, weight of 1;
 - C18:1, weight of 1;
 - C18:3n-3, weight of 1.5;
 - C18:2n-6, weight of 0.25;

-Fatty acids that pulls the PPAR-Index down:
+Fatty acids that pulls the PPARa-Index down:
 - C14:0, weight of 0.25;
 - C16:0, weight of 0.5;
 - C18:0, weight of 0.25;